Mauricio Dubon Player Props: Astros vs. Mets

 Mets Pitching Rankings

-- Mets pitchers combine to allow 100 total home runs at a rate of 1.4 per game (fourth-most in baseball).
+- Mets pitchers combine to allow the fourth-most home runs in baseball (101 total, 1.4 per game).

-- Scherzer makes the start for the Mets, his 12th of the season.
-He is 5-2 with a 4.45 ERA and 60 strikeouts through 56 2/3 innings pitched.
+- Verlander (2-3 with a 4.40 ERA and 39 strikeouts in 45 2/3 innings pitched) makes the start for the Mets, his ninth of the season.

-- His last appearance was on Tuesday against the New York Yankees, when the righty threw 3 1/3 innings, surrendering six earned runs while giving up seven hits.
+- In his most recent time out on Wednesday, the righty went six innings against the New York Yankees, giving up one earned run while surrendering three hits.

-- In 11 games this season, the 38-year-old has a 4.45 ERA and 9.5 strikeouts per nine innings, while giving up a batting average of .257 to opposing hitters.
+- In eight games this season, the 40-year-old has a 4.40 ERA and 7.8 strikeouts per nine innings, while allowing a batting average of .244 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.